-Term Definition Demand for Notice A notice that gets filed with the probate division of the Arizona Superior Court.
+Term Definition A notice that gets filed with the probate division of the Arizona Superior Court.
 This notice requires that the person or entity filing the notice be notified of all legal activity concerning the estate.
 Notice of Intent Notification sent to the customer's representative indicating that AHCCCS plans to file a claim against the estate.